clawpack/doc/doc/ruled_rectangles.rst

     rr.lower = array([0,2,1,3])
     rr.upper = array([4,5,3,6])

-Setting `RR.method` to 1 or 0 gives a Ruled Rectangle in which the points specified above are connected by lines or used to define stacked boxes.
+Setting `rr.method` to 1 or 0 gives a Ruled Rectangle in which the points specified above are connected by lines or used to define stacked boxes.

 Both are illustrated in the figure below.
-Note that we use the method `RR.vertices()` to return a list of all the vertices of the polygon defined by `RR` for plotting purposes.
+Note that we use the method `rr.vertices()` to return a list of all the vertices of the polygon defined by `rr` for plotting purposes.

 .. code:: ipython3